qfpl/initial-final/README.md

 print3 = term3
 ```

+We've managed to separate out things a bit more, and we don't have to worry about orphan instances.

+If we want to evaluate and pretty print an expression in the same module, I think we would have to do some fancy footwork to reexport some modules so that things didn't collide.
+I'll look into this later.

 ## The initial encoding with classy prisms

 Sometimes we want to have a data type that we can manipulate, and that means that we are dealing with an initial encoding.